garrandall/popular-music-data/tracks/sweeter-than-you-ricky-nelson.md

 My only desire is loving you eternally
 For no, no other love could ever mean so much to me
 So if you say you love me forever I'll be true
-And what more could I long for than to live my life {with you}
+And what more could I long for than to live my life

 I could never be loved by anyone sweeter than you
-And I could never belong to anyone {sweeter than you}
+And I could never belong to anyone